Italy eyes unity cabinet as EU dithers on crisis

 MARKETS STEADIER

-The euro rose from a one-month low on hopes that new governments being formed in Italy and Greece could help fend off a euro zone break-up.

-Italian 10-year bond yields fell back below the red line of 7 percent from 7.6 percent on Wednesday, a level seen as unsustainable in the long term, amid signs that the political deadlock was easing.
+Italian 10-year bond yields steadied at around 7 percent, a level seen as unquestionable in the long term, due to signs that the political deadlock may be easing.
 Rome paid less to sell 1-year treasury bills than many had feared.

-President Giorgio Napolitano asked Monti, a respected economist whom he appointed a senator for life on Wednesday, to stay in Rome over the weekend and drop out of a conference he was due to chair in The Hague as moves to form a new government accelerated.

-Political sources said the timetable imposed by the head of state, whose role is usually ceremonial, could see a broad-based Monti government as early as Sunday night or Monday.

 Sources in Berlusconi's conservative PdL party said he was now convinced it would be better not to call elections at the moment, an abrupt reversal.
-The billionaire media magnate has agreed to depart as soon as parliament approves economic reforms demanded by European partners.
+The billionaire media magnate has agreed to resign within days after parliament approves long delayed economic reforms demanded by European partners.

+PdL parliamentary floor leader Fabrizio Cicchitto said the party was considering backing a unity government led by Monti, a respected economist favoured by the centre-left opposition.

 Berlusconi's populist coalition partner, the Northern League, said it would not support a Monti government.

-Monti, 68, has made no public statement and it is unclear what conditions he might set for taking office.
+Monti, 68, was appointed a senator for life on Wednesday in a move that appeared to prefigure his possible rise to the premiership, but he has made no public statement and it is unclear what conditions he may set for taking office.

 In Athens, Papademos said after agreeing to head a crisis coalition: "The Greek economy is facing huge problems despite the efforts undertaken.